-- (1) In this Part, unless the context otherwise requires- - "alternative arrangements" has the meaning given by section 32(1), - "council manager" has the meaning given by section 11(4)(b), - "elected executive member" has the meaning given by section 39(4), - "elected mayor" has the meaning given by section 39(1), - "electoral area" has the meaning given by section 203(1) of the M26Representation of the People Act 1983, - "enactment" includes an enactment contained in a local Act or comprised in subordinate legislation (within the meaning of the M27 Interpretation Act 1978), - "executive", in relation to a local authority, is to be construed in accordance with section 11, - "executive arrangements" has the meaning given by section 10, - "executive leader" has the meaning given by section 11(3)(a), - "fall-back proposals" and "outline fall-back proposals" are to be construed in accordance with section 27(1) and (2), - "first preference vote" has the meaning given by section 42(1)(a), - "local authority" means- - (a) in relation to England, a county council, a district council or a London borough council, and - (b) in relation to Wales, a county council or a county borough council, - "local government elector" has the meaning given by section 270(1) of the $^{\rm M28}{\rm Local}$ Government Act 1972, - "overview and scrutiny committee" has the meaning given by section 21(1), - "the political balance requirements" means the provisions made by or under sections 15 to 17 of, and Schedule 1 to, the M29 Local Government and Housing Act 1989, - "second preference vote" has the meaning given by section 42(1)(b). - (2) Any reference in this Part to the chairman of a local authority- - (a) is a reference to that person whether or not he is entitled to another style, and - (b) in the case of a London borough, is a reference to the person who (disregarding paragraphs 5B to 5I of Schedule 2 to the M30 Local Government Act 1972) is referred to in Part I of that Schedule as the mayor of the borough. - (3) Any reference in this Part to the vice-chairman of a local authority- - (a) is a reference to that person whether or not he is entitled to another style, and - (b) in the case of a London borough, is a reference to the person who (disregarding paragraphs 5B to 5I of Schedule 2 to the M31 Local Government Act 1972) is referred to in Part I of that Schedule as the deputy mayor. - (4) Any reference in this Part to the discharge of any functions includes a reference to the doing of anything which is calculated to facilitate, or is conducive or incidental to, the discharge of those functions.

-Status: Point in time view as at 11/05/2001.
-This version of this Act contains provisions that are not valid for this point in time.

-Changes to legislation: Local Government Act 2000 is up to date with all changes known to be in force on or before 26 June 2024.
-There are changes that may be brought into force at a future date.
-Changes that have been made appear in the content and are referenced with annotations.
-(See end of Document for details)
+(1) In this Part, unless the context otherwise requires-

+- "alternative arrangements" has the meaning given by section 32(1), - "council manager" has the meaning given by section 11(4)(b), - "elected executive member" has the meaning given by section 39(4),

+"elected mayor" has the meaning given by section 39(1),

+"electoral area" has the meaning given by section 203(1) of the ^{M26}Representation of the People Act 1983,

+"enactment" includes an enactment contained in a local Act or comprised in subordinate legislation (within the meaning of the ^{M27}Interpretation Act 1978),

+"executive", in relation to a local authority, is to be construed in accordance with section 11,

+"executive arrangements" has the meaning given by section 10,

+"executive leader" has the meaning given by section 11(3)(a),

+"fall-back proposals" and "outline fall-back proposals" are to be construed in accordance with section 27(1) and (2),

+"first preference vote" has the meaning given by section 42(1)(a), "local authority" means-

+- (a) in relation to England, a county council, a district council or a London borough council, and - (b) in relation to Wales, a county council or a county borough council, - "local government elector" has the meaning given by section 270(1) of the ^{M28}Local Government Act 1972,

+"overview and scrutiny committee" has the meaning given by section 21(1),

+"the political balance requirements" means the provisions made by or under sections 15 to 17 of, and Schedule 1 to, the ^{M29}Local Government and Housing Act 1989,

+"second preference vote" has the meaning given by section 42(1)(b).

+(2) Any reference in this Part to the chairman of a local authority-

+- (a) is a reference to that person whether or not he is entitled to another style, and - (b) in the case of a London borough, is a reference to the person who (disregarding paragraphs 5B to 5I of Schedule 2 to the ^{M30}Local Government Act 1972) is referred to in Part I of that Schedule as the mayor of the borough.

+(3) Any reference in this Part to the vice-chairman of a local authority-

-- (5) Section 101 of the M32Local Government Act 1972 does not apply to the function of the passing of a resolution under any provision made by or under this Part. - (6) Any functions conferred on a local authority by virtue of this Part are not to be the responsibility of an executive of the authority under executive arrangements. - (7) Any directions given by the Secretary of State under any provision of this Part- - (a) may be varied or revoked by subsequent directions given by him under that provision, and - (b) may make different provision for different cases, local authorities or descriptions of local authority.
+- (a) is a reference to that person whether or not he is entitled to another style, and - (b) in the case of a London borough, is a reference to the person who (disregarding paragraphs 5B to 5I of Schedule 2 to the ^{M31}Local Government Act 1972) is referred to in Part I of that Schedule as the deputy mayor. - (4) Any reference in this Part to the discharge of any functions includes a reference to the doing of anything which is calculated to facilitate, or is conducive or incidental to, the discharge of those functions. - (5) Section 101 of the ^{M32}Local Government Act 1972 does not apply to the function of the passing of a resolution under any provision made by or under this Part. - (6) Any functions conferred on a local authority by virtue of this Part are not to be the responsibility of an executive of the authority under executive arrangements. - (7) Any directions given by the Secretary of State under any provision of this Part- - (a) may be varied or revoked by subsequent directions given by him under that provision, and - (b) may make different provision for different cases, local authorities or descriptions of local authority.